 In misdemeanor cases, the battery offense may be charged by itself, or it can be charged as another crime, such as domestic violence or assault.
 Misdemeanor criminal charges will be prosecuted when the injury is minor or the alleged victim did not want to prosecute.
 In many instances, the felony prosecutor will turn down the charge initially as a felony, but the misdemeanor prosecutor will use his or her discretion to file charges.

-The consequences of a criminal charge of battery generally include:
+If you do receive a battery conviction, some of the consequences of a criminal charge generally include: